NAV lending: Market Participants

 NAV lending has attracted a diverse range of market participants, including banks, alternative credit firms, and private equity asset managers.

 Large banks such as Goldman Sachs, JPMorgan, Macquarie Group and Sumitomo Mitsui Banking Corporation have historically played a crucial role in providing senior secured NAV loans, particularly for well-established private equity firms.
 These banks offer lower-cost capital, though their lending structures tend to be more restrictive in terms of covenants and collateral requirements.

 In contrast, non-bank lenders such as HPS Investment Partners, Oaktree Capital Management's 17Capital subsidiary, and Ares Management have developed more flexible NAV-based financing solutions tailored to private equity sponsors.
 These firms typically focus on higher-risk, higher-yield lending opportunities and often provide unitranche and mezzanine NAV financing options.
 Their ability to structure bespoke financing arrangements has contributed to the rapid growth of NAV lending in private markets.

 Asset managers like AlpInvest Partners (a subsidiary of The Carlyle Group) have also become significant players in NAV-based financing, often delivering portfolio-level credit solutions alongside secondaries transactions.
 These firms play a dual role, both as lenders providing structured liquidity solutions to private equity managers as well as a buyer of assets.
+Newer asset managers such as Lepercq Group-backed Nodem Capital are focused on specific NAV-based financing niches such as Venture Capital and Family Offices.